 - Experience gained – After graduation whether you are seeking graduate employment or perhaps opening your own business an internship will provide you with invaluable experience.
 From working with other colleagues on projects, to learning new sides to the operations of a business.
 It’s important to choose an internship provider that will provide you with the experience you desire.

-4. What should I bring on your first day as an intern?
+4. What should you bring on your first day as an intern?

 The first day of an internship is a nerve racking experience.
 This is completely normal!!
 Despite your first day nerves, it’s important that you make a good first impression by;